Giftbit/currencyapi/docs/drop-in-gift-cards.md

 You can optionally edit the other configuration value of your Drop-in Gift Card [template](https://www.lightrail.com/app/#/cards/dropin) within your Lightrail account to customize the appearance of widgets and gift card emails.
 (For development, toggle your Lightrail account to test mode, this will allow you to use Stripe's test credit cards.)

-This is also where you'll connect your Stripe account and provide the URL to a redemption page where customers can redeem their gift cards (see Step 2).
+You'll also need to connect your Stripe account on your account integrations [page](https://www.lightrail.com/app/#/account/api) and provide the URL to a redemption page where customers can redeem their gift cards (see Step 2).

 If at any point you want to see a working example of the entire Drop-in Gift Card solution, check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp).